 In conclusion, although challenges remain, the trajectory of progress in artificial intelligence assures us that object detection is a promising technique that will benefit from adoption by R&D teams, to build increasingly sophisticated industrial and consumer products.

 Have you identified a use case requiring the application of object detection techniques?
 Problem: you don't know how to get the training data you need to make your project a success.
-Don't panic, Innovatiana specializes in data annotation for AI: our expert Data Labelers will help you to build quality datasets.
-Don't hesitate to contact us.
+Don't panic, Innovatiana is a specialized player in data annotation for AI: our specialized and expert Data Labelers are here to help you πŸ”— build quality datasets. πŸ”— Don't hesitate to contact us.